ikechukwu25/Kubernetes-Monitoring-Stack/Monitoring/nfs-persistence.md

 > [ image ]
 > *(Screenshot idea: ls -lah /nfs/k8s showing grafana/ and prometheus/)*

-## Step 2 — Export the NFS share
+### 2. — Export the NFS share

-### 1. Edit /etc/exports and export the base folder (or export subfolders if preferred).
+- Edit /etc/exports and export the base folder (or export subfolders if preferred).

 Example: